Akshay-Patil-005/Nimap_task/README.md

 As Per the Requirements.

-# Project Name: Client & Project Management System
+# Project Name: Nimap Python Machine Test

 ## Description
 This project is built using Django and Django REST Framework.
 It allows users to manage clients and assign projects to clients.
 Each project can have multiple users assigned to it.